The Segall Bryant & Hamill Colorado Tax Free Fund

 The Bloomberg Barclays Treasury Index includes public obligations of the U.S. Treasury with a remaining maturity of one year or more.

-The Bloomberg Barclays U.S. 10-Year Municipal Bond Index is an unmanaged index that includes investment grade (Moody’s Investor Services Aaa to Baa, Standard & Poor’s AAA to BBB) tax-exempt bonds with maturities between eight and twelve years.
-Index figures do not reflect any fees, expenses or taxes.
+The Bloomberg Barclays U.S. 1-15 Year Municipal Bond Index measures the performance of investment grade (Moody’s Investor Services Aaa to Baa, Standard & Poor’s AAA to BBB) general obligation and revenue bonds with maturities ranging from 1 to 17 years.
+It is a broad index that is representative of the tax-exempt bond market.
 Investors cannot invest directly in an index.

 The performance data quoted represents past performance and does not guarantee future results.
 Performance information for the institutional class shares prior to their inception is based on the performance of the retail class.
 Current performance may be lower or higher than the performance quoted.
 To obtain current performance as of the most recent month-end, please call (800) 392-2673.
 Average annual total returns reflect the reinvestment of dividends, capital gains distributions, all fee waivers and expense reimbursements.
 If imposed, the fee would reduce the performance quoted.
 Investment return and principal value will vary, and shares, when redeemed, may be worth more or less than their original cost.